-Description The property is a detached bungalow.
-Accommodation Ground Floor: Entrance Hallway, Lounge open to Conservatory, 3 Bedrooms, Kitchen, Utility Room, Bathroom, Ensuite Shower Room.
-Gross Internal Floor Area (m2) Approximately 160m .
+Description The property is a semi-detached bungalow.
+Accommodation Ground Floor: Entrance Conservatory/Porch, Vestibule, Hallway, Lounge, 2 Bedrooms, Kitchen, Bathroom, Utility Room.
+Gross Internal Floor Area (m2) Approximately 83m 2 .
 Neighbourhood and Location The property forms part of an established residential area in the town of Stranraer.
-The surrounding properties in the immediate vicinity are generally of a differing style.
-A range of typical local amenities can be found within the town.
-Age Approximately 75 years old.
+The surrounding properties in the immediate vicinity are generally of a differing age and style.
+A range of typical local amenities can be found nearby.
+Age Approximately 95 years old.
 Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
 There is a chimney stack of brick construction.
-This has a synthetic stone finish.
+This has a render finish.
 There is a lead flashing at the base of the chimney.